Could you be diagnosed with Burnout? The World Health Organization thinks so.

 Burnout was also previously included in an older version of WHO’s disease handbook, but with less detailed components.
 The current updated definition brings more light and nuance to a situation those in a variety of fields face.
 The new definition also brings more legitimacy and a step towards bringing greater access to help and support.

-The Indrani’s Light Team is excited to see how this new definition, through awareness, research, diagnosis, and support program development impacts the lives of domestic violence advocates.
-For more resources to combat work-related stress and burnout, check out ILF’s advocate resource page.
+The RAFT Team is excited to see how this new definition, through awareness, research, diagnosis, and support program development, impacts the lives of domestic violence advocates.
+For more resources to combat work-related stress and burnout, check out RAFT's Podcasts and other Blogs.